 If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Today, let’s get into some of my favorite places to download free in-the-hoop embroidery designs for your machine and a few places worth looking at purchasing from.

 I have embroidery software, and I have fun creating my own designs.
 But who are we kidding?
 I’m a busy mom, and time is money.
 If I’m not looking forward to digitizing a project that will take several hours, it is so worth it to download a freebie or purchase a pre-made design.

-After my post on where to find free embroidery designs online was well-received, I then put together this list of where to buy or download free in-the-hoop embroidery designs to help you find your next embroidery project!
+After my post on where to find free embroidery designs online was well-received, I put together this list of where to buy or download free in-the-hoop embroidery designs to help you find your next embroidery project!